-20th Century world-power politics were efforts by big business (BB) and big government (BG) to shape the entire world in their own image.
+20th Century politics were efforts by Big Business (BB) and Big Government (BG) to shape all other societies in their own image.
 BB won but most people resent it.
 They also resent BG.
-As a result politics today are at a dead-end as people see no alternative to the two ruling systems they resent, and tolerate them.
-However, mobile phones, magnetic cards, TV and the Internet present a new option of a post-parliamentary direct democracy where all citizens can debate and decide all issues of their society - without any representatives.
+As a result politics today are at a dead-end as people resent both BB and BG but see no other system to replace them.
+However, mobile phones, magnetic cards, TV and the Internet provide the technical means for a new system: a post-parliamentary direct democracy where all citizens can debate and vote on all issues of their society - without any representatives.

-As an activist of the non-parliamentary Left since 1952, I was inspired by seeing a new generation of activists taking over the struggles of my generation.
-However, listening to many young activists revealed to me three differences between their generation and mine.
+As a non-parliamentary Left activist since 1952, I was inspired by seeing a new generation of activists continuing the struggles against BB and BG of my generation.
+However, listening to young activists revealed to me three major differences between their generation and mine.

-- 1) We knew philosophy and had a firm philosophical foundation for our activities.

-The new generation reads no philosophy.
+- 1) We knew philosophy and had a firm philosophical foundation for our activities. - The new generation reads no philosophy.
 Their politics lack a philosophical foundation. - 2) We studied histories of past revolutions and saw ourselves as their continuation.
-The new generation of activists does neither.
-They hardly know about the Kronstadt uprising (1921) or about the largest general strike in history(France, 1968), or why the USSR rose and fell.
-They are unaware that their activity is a continuation of previous revolutions. - 3) We had a political goal, namely: to replace an economy run by private owners for private profits by an economy managed by all employees not by the state to serve all in society, Our goal inspired our initiative and motivated us to act irrespective of what our rulers did.
-Due to USSR's collapse (1991) ideas on public ownership of the economy fell into disrepute.
-Non-parliamentary Left activists today have no new alternative to privatized or nationalized economy.
-They protest against "outsourcing", "privatizing", or "globalizing".
-Capitalism and Communist China! act Left activists re-act.
-Capitalism has initiative not the activists.
+Today's activists hardly know about the Kronstadt uprising (1921) against Lenin's BG or about the greatest general strike in history (France, 1968), or why a BG world superpower like USSR rose and fell.
+They don't see their activity as part of an ongoing historical process. - 3) We had a clear political goal: to replace an economy run by private owners for private profits by an economy managed by all employees not by the state to serve all in society, Our goal inspired our initiative and motivated us to act independently of what our rulers did.
+After USSR's collapse (1991) all ideas on public ownership of the economy fell into disrepute.
+Left activists today have no new alternative to privatized or nationalized economy.
+While Capitalism (and Communist China) act, Left activists merely re-act.
+They protest against "outsourcing", "privatizing", or "globalizing" but Capitalism has the initiative.
 The reason?
-Today's Left has no alternative to Capitalism/Socialism or to Rule by Representatives (RR).
-Today's Left offers no new system.
-Those who lack an alternative goal just criticize efforts of opponents to achieve their goal.
-We had a goal and acted to achieve it.
-These three facts motivated me to write this book offering the new generation of activists: - 1) A philosophical foundation for their activity.
-2) A brief history of 20th century politics. - 3) An updated political goal: to set up a system of political equality, a post-parliamentary direct-democracy where all citizens can propose-debate-vote on every issue of society.
+Today's activists see no new alternative to Capitalism/Socialism/Rule by Representatives (RR).
+They offer no new political system.
+People who have an alternative act to achieve it, people who lack it protest.
+My generation acted to achieve an egalitarian economy.
+Today's activists don't.
+This motivated me to write this book offering the new generation of activists three themes: 1) A philosophical foundation for their activity.
+2) A brief history of 20th century politics.
+3) A new political goal: to set up political equality, post-parliamentary direct-democracy so all citizens can propose-debate-vote all issues of society.

 Some readers may find the book chaotic.
-They may wonder: Is this a book about Philosophy? or about History? or about Politics?
-My answer is: This book is a toolbox of ideas for direct-democracy activists.
-It provides ideological tools useful to those acting to set up a post-parliamentary direct-democracy.
+They may wonder: Is this a book about Philosophy? about History? about Politics?
+My answer: This book is a toolbox of ideas for direct-democracy activists.
+It provides ideas useful to those acting to create a post-parliamentary direct-democracy.
 Pick up any of its ideas - use it and develop it: at home, at work, in school, in politics, in everyday life.
-As I never have a final version on anything this book is not a Bible but a tool to inspire innovative thinking on every issue of society.
+As I never have a final version of anything this book is not a Bible but a tool to inspire your innovative thinking on every issue of society.

 Chapters 1 to 6 provide philosophical ideas useful for changing societies, states, and politics.

 Chapters 7 to 14 summarize 20th Century politics.